jlrickert/zet/docs/574/README.md

 Download a QEMU virtual machine image with the qcow format.
 I use the zfs variant for now.
 See [file system recommendation](../575)

 Once installed it may be uncompressed with `unxz`.
 For example `unxz FreeBSD-14.1-RELEASE-arm64-aarch64-zfs.qcow2.xz`.
+Should also be able to emulate an x86 architecture as well.

 Settings

-- network1: bridge
+- network1: bridge mode
-- drive1: VirtIO and select the qcow2 image.
+- drive1: VirtIO and select the qcow2 image and select the size

   This will create a copy of it and will not modify the image.
 This diffs from the behavior of VirtualBox.
 Set the image size to the size you want.